damianhakert/damianhakert.github.io/source/_posts/2015-01-27-7-git-personalities.markdown

 ### Cancelling the Merger

 Keep your merge requests small and only start on what you can actually finish.
-Consider only merging in at the moment before the merge request.
+Only merge when needed.
+Not even before the merge request.
+Just make sure it merges cleanly.

 ## 7. The Denier